JochenFM/MS3_VideoLibrary/TESTING.md

 The following reports were generated:

-*videos.html - Home:*

-* Performance: REDO as currently at 19%

-* Accessibility: 74%
+**Videos.html:**

+*Performance: 53-72*

+- I get a wild range of results here

+---

+*Accessibility: 95*

+following fix for:
 "iframe elements do not have a title"
 "Image elements do not have [alt] attributes"

-- I added a title to the iframe tags and all attributes to all img
+- I added a title to the iframe tags and all alt-attributes to all img

 "Links do not have a discernible name"

-- This refers to social link icons and not quite sure what to make of it
+- This refers to social link icons and not quite sure what to make of it.

-* Best Practices: 80
+---
+*Best Practices: 80*

+No immediate fix for:

 "Browser errors were logged to the console"
 "Issues were logged in the Issues panel in Chrome Devtools"

-- CHECK

-* SEO: 83
+following failure to solve the JS error message in the console (referring to code by Tim's Mini Project) despite all my attempts and that of tutor Alan.

+---

+*SEO: 100*

+following fix for:

 "Document does not have a meta description"